Transact XML API provides a mechanism for generating high volume, personalized messages.

 - Messages that cannot get delivered within 24 hours are returned to Acoustic Campaign as undeliverable, on a per contact basis

 - Duplicate Sending allows one or more individuals (or an assigned mailbox) to receive a single copy of ALL mailings that are sent from Transact.

 Acoustic Campaign uses an XML API to submit transaction activities and email responses.
 The API is intended for integration with backend systems.
 Users can submit mailing requests to Transact through XML (Extensible Markup Language) by using these submission methods:

 - IP address

 - HTTP Submission: Data is passed to the Transact server via the HTTP(S).
 This is limited to 10 contacts.

 - FTP Submission: Data is passed to the transact server via XML over (S) FTP.
 This can include 10 – 5000 contacts.

-- OAuth Authentication: Users without a dedicated IP address can make calls to the Campaign Automation API by using an OAuth access token to authenticate.
+- OAuth Authentication: Users without a dedicated IP address can make calls to the Acoustic Campaign API by using an OAuth access token to authenticate.

 Transact does not check how many individual recipients are included in each batch file but, it does check the size of an individual batch file, of which we have two separate limits.

 The following roles and responsibilities of your organization and Acoustic Campaign are required to successfully send your customer mailings: